e2nIEE/pandapower/doc/powerflow/run.rst

 **Linear costs**

+This is a simple summation of the weighted generator costs.

 .. math::
 		min & \sum_{i  \ \epsilon \ gen }{P_{g,i} * w_{g,i }} \\
         & subject   \ to \\